oliverdougherC/Rapture-Transcoder/README.md

 ```sh
 python3 run_transcode.py
 ```
+The first time you run the script, it will ask you to select your input and output directories.
+If you do not specify the input and output directories, the script will use the default directories specified in the config.json file.
+If these directories do not exist, the script will create them.

 2. Follow the prompts to select your input and output directories.
 Alternatively, you can add the -i and -o flags to the launch command to set the input and output directories.
 You can also add the -t flag to set the number of threads to use.
 ```sh
 python3 run_transcode.py -i /path/to/input -o /path/to/output -t number_of_threads --delete-original